 Graham has a BCom from the University of Canterbury, is a Fellow of Chartered Accountants Australia and New Zealand, a Chartered Member of the Institute of Directors in New Zealand, a member of the Institute of Managers and Leaders and a Companion of Engineering New Zealand.
 Graham lives with his family in Wellington.

-Dan Steinman was appointed as an Independent Director of Pushpay on 3 July 2017.
+Justine Smyth was appointed as an Independent Director of Pushpay on 26 August 2019.

 Bruce Gordon Chief Executive Officer and Executive Director